MarkXA/nidevconf/content/sessions/angiemckeown.md

 +++
 keynote = false
-title = "Virtual Reality"
-speaker = "angiemckeown"
-sessiontime = "TBC"
+title = "Virtual Reality - UI and UX" speaker = "angiemckeown" sessiontime = "TBC"
 +++

 Angie will be speaking about her experiences developing Virtual Reality games and applications.
-More detail to follow :)
+More detail to follow!